nicolasvidelac/MegaChessClient/readme.md

            }
 }
 ```
-After, it decides what move to make, and send a message like:
+After, it decides what move to make, and sends a message like:
 ```
 {
     “action”: 'move',